leoloso/gatowebsites/content/docs/guides/deep/namespacing-the-schema-to-avoid-conflicts.md

 ---
 title: Namespacing the schema to avoid conflicts
-metaDesc: Namespacing in GraphQL helps avoid naming collisions on the GraphQL schema, happening when two types, fields or directives have the same name.
+description: Namespacing in GraphQL helps avoid naming collisions on the GraphQL schema, happening when two types, fields or directives have the same name.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 300
 ---